jeslipriya/EMOTION-DETECTION/README.md

 pip install opencv-python numpy keras tensorflow
 ```

-Ensure the following pre-trained models are downloaded and placed in the same directory:
+Ensure the following pre-trained models are downloaded and placed in the `models/` directory:

 | File Name                                  | Description               | Download Source                                                                                                                              |
 | ------------------------------------------ | ------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------- |